fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ## Due Date:
 **May 11 2017 11:59pm** As usual just upload you report to git

-## Phase 2, The Texture Recognition Challenge (Available 27 April)
+## Phase 2, The Texture Recognition Challenge
 We will be holding our small 'texture classification challenge', like most real-world challenges you are free to use **any strategy (cheating is not a valid strategy!)** to produce the better classification over the test set of our modified texture database.
-Your Submissions will have a standard format (just like in lab 10), they will be evaluated and ranked according to their (F1?/ACA?).....
-Finally, unlike real world challenges, you cannot develop a joint solution with another group, any such submission will be disregarded.
+Unlike real world challenges, you cannot develop a joint solution with another group, any such submission will be disregarded.

+Your Submissions will have a standard format (just like in lab 10), However, this time it will be a plain text file with .txt extension.
+Each line will contain the classification result of **a single image** using the following format: *imageId,Label*.
+You can find sample file with ramdoly generated labels on ...

+The challenge serveis is avilable at..., it will evaluate the per class precsion and recall, and rank your submission according to their average F1 measure.
+A leaderborad is also available on the same server.

 As this extra credit requires a lot of effort, there will be a special bonus.
 The best two submission will be able to change one of their Labs grades (and that is **any grade**) for a 5.0.
-Any other submission that ranks above (.....) will get a +1.0 that can be added to any one of their Labs grades.
+Any other submission that ranks above 0.70 average F1 measure will get a +1.0 that can be added to any one of their Labs grades.

+Finally, to add some extra motivation, your lab instructor will also be part of this challenge, can you beat him?